Breadcrumb

 Dion Burns

 Dion Burns is a Senior Researcher at the Learning Policy Institute.
 He conducts quantitative and qualitative research on issues of educator diversity, whole child education practices, and equitable resources and access.
-Burns’ recent research has included work relating to students experiencing homelessness, students in foster care, the educator workforce, and community schools.
+Burns’ recent research has included work relating to students experiencing homelessness, equitable access to deeper learning, English learners, school funding policy, and community schools.

-Before joining LPI, Burns was a Research Analyst at the Stanford Center for Opportunity Policy in Education, where his work included research into teaching quality, educator professional collaboration, and student-centered schools.
+Before joining LPI, he was a Research Analyst at the Stanford Center for Opportunity Policy in Education, where his work included research into teaching quality, educator professional collaboration, and student-centered schools.
 He was a coauthor of the book Empowered Educators: How High-Performing Systems Shape Teaching Quality Around the World (Jossey-Bass).
-Burns has also worked in international education diplomacy with roles in Latin America and South Korea, in higher education policy in New Zealand, and as a teacher in Japan.

 Burns received a Master of Arts in International Comparative Education from Stanford University and a Master of International Relations from Victoria University of Wellington in New Zealand.
 He holds additional graduate- and undergraduate-level qualifications in mathematics, physics, and economics.